bbiscuit/lane_detection_esp/README.md

 ## Using the Debugger
-Debugger.py is a Python script which allows environmental parameters to be configured for the detection done on the ESP-32 CAM. _Finish!_
+Debugger.py is a Python script which allows environmental parameters to be configured for the detection done on the ESP-32 CAM.
+It may be run using the following command:\
+`python3 debugger.py`\
+This program will wait until a frame from the camera has been received via the USB cable from the ESP-32.
+Once a frame has been detected, it will print it and other helpful information.

+There are a few parameters which may be configured

 ## Transmission to the Junior Robot
 The define `UART_NUM` specifies the UART port which the ESP-32 transmits its control data over.